Ensuring a strong future for our school

 Endowment History

-Over the years, the school has received generous financial support from families and friends.
-Unrestricted gifts have enabled WSL to meet the operating budget, grow academic offerings, expand early childhood programs, and maintain our buildings and grounds.
-Restricted gifts have supported academic programs, middle school sports, campus maintenance, and the endowment.
-We are grateful for the largess that has built the sturdy foundation on which we stand today.
+The Waldorf School of Lexington has been fortunate to receive generous support from its community over the years.
+Unrestricted gifts have helped meet the school’s operating budget, expand academic offerings, enhance early childhood programs, and maintain the campus.
+Restricted gifts have supported specific initiatives such as academic programs, middle school sports, campus maintenance, and, of course, the endowment.
+We are deeply grateful for the generosity that has laid a strong foundation for the school.

 Looking Forward